-Additionally, another indicator that financial close and reporting was not completed timely during the year, we noted in testing performed on disbursements that penalties and interest were paid to the IRS and State of New Mexico totaling near \$900 for late filing of payroll reports.
+- During testing it was discovered that certain bank reconciliations completed during the year were not completed on a timely basis.
+The year-end bank reconciliation was completed on October 6, 2019. - Immaterial accounts payable amounts were not included in year-end payables. - Additionally, another indicator that financial close and reporting was not completed timely during the year, we noted in testing performed on disbursements that penalties and interest were paid to the IRS totaling over \$1,800 for late filing of payroll reports.